Why Windcall Might Be Right For You

 Please be sure to address the above questions in your responses in your application.
 We ask you to provide two references and may interview you as well.

 The Residency programs are held at a variety of locations and sites vary from year to year.
-Our site partners this year are listed here.
+Our site partners for 2023-2024 are listed here.
 In the past, we have had sites in New Mexico, Washington state, Upstate New York, Montana, Vermont, North Carolina, and California.

 If you are selected, we will send you more information about the specific sites.
 Not every site works for everyone and we will work with you to match you to the best site according to your available dates and the best location for you.

-Most Windcall Residents are people of color who have been tremendously and positively impacted by Windcall.
+Most Windcall alum are people of color who have been tremendously and positively impacted by Windcall.
 We strive to create an environment that is supportive given the limitations of the locations, which are not in areas where people of color are the majority.
-A major way we do that is creating cohorts where the majority or all of the Residents are people of color.
+One way we aim to do that is by creating cohorts where the majority or all of the Residents are people of color.
 Many of our coaches are people of color and they are also a resource to you during the Residency.
 We encourage you to bring up any concerns or issues you encounter during the Residency or Mindful Breather to us at any time.